 The 90s #1 girl group was, of course, none other than the Spice Girls, with Scary, Baby, Ginger, Sporty, and Posh Spice.
 In 1996, they released "Wannabe," a pop song that would not only blow up in Britain but be danced to and enjoyed by people internationally.

-The Spice Girls were not just big in music; they are considered fashion icons, with Geri Holloway's (ginger spice) tight, strapless Union Jack dress, still referenced today and worn at Halloween parties across the world, and Victoria Beckham (posh spice) opening her own high-end designer brand, rather than continuing in the direction of music, the 90s will forever be remembered by how these girls became a portrait of the decade.
+The Spice Girls were not just big in music; they are considered fashion icons, with Geri Holloway's (ginger spice) tight, strapless Union Jack dress, still referenced today and worn at Halloween parties across the world, and Victoria Beckham (posh spice) opening her own high-end designer brand, rather than continuing in the direction of music.
+The 90s will forever be remembered by how these girls became a portrait of the decade.

 Music and Fashion in the 2000s